tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 ~~~
 {: #dtls-plaintext title="DTLS 1.2 Plaintext Record Payload."}

-When CIDs are being used, the content to be sent is first wrapped along with
+When CIDs are being used, the content to be sent
-its content type and optional padding into a DTLSInnerPlaintext.
-This newly
+is first wrapped along with its content type and optional padding into a
-introduced structure is shown in {{dtls-innerplaintext}}.
+DTLSInnerPlaintext structure.
+This newly introduced structure is shown in
+{{dtls-innerplaintext}}.
 The DTLSInnerPlaintext
 byte sequence is then encrypted.
-To create the DTLSCiphertext shown in
+To create the DTLSCiphertext structure shown in
 {{dtls-ciphertext}} the CID is added.

 ~~~
      struct {
-         opaque content[DTLSPlaintext.length];
+         opaque content[length];
          ContentType real_type;
          uint8 zeros[length_of_padding];
      } DTLSInnerPlaintext;